joshknutson/coldfusion-debug/README.md

 I thought the one for coldbox was really cool figured I would steal some ideas from it

 Steps I have taken to use this template
-  # find your current debug page, mine was under C:\ColdFusion8\wwwroot\WEB-INF    debug
+  # find your current debug page, for example under C:\ColdFusion8\wwwroot\WEB-INF    debug
   # checkout the coldfusion-debug project from github into that folder
   # go to coldfusion administrator and click on debug settings to change the debug to any of the other templates